Marketing91

 3. Movement of Employees – The industry experiences high churn ratio and hence the employees who are successful in the industry keeps on moving from one company to another which puts a lot of pressure on hiring and also the candidates who are driven for sales and increasing the business in terms of new insurances issued for the brand.

-Also Read SWOT Analysis of Hindustan Times
+Also Read SWOT Analysis of Omega

 Liked this post?
 Check out the complete series on SWOT